-- a.
-Refer to A.C.A. §19-11-229. - b.
-At a minimum, contracts exceeding \$25,000.00 total must be procured by the more formal CSB method.
-Contracts exceeding \$25,000.00 total may, however, be competitively procured by the CSP method, or by the RFQ method with OSP approval. - c.
-CSB procurement requires public solicitation and public opening of responses. - d.
-Act 157 of 2007 requires that the following Illegal Immigrant language be included in all competitive procurements over \$25,000.00:
+- Refer to A.C.A. §19-11-229. - b.
+At a minimum, contracts exceeding \$25,000 total per vendor, per fiscal year, per service must be procured by the more formal CSB method.
+Contracts exceeding \$25,000 total per vendor, per fiscal year, per service may, however, be competitively procured by the CSP method, or by the RFQ method with OSP approval. - CSB procurement requires public solicitation and public opening of responses. - d.
+Act 157 of 2007 requires that the following Illegal Immigrant language be included in all competitive procurements over \$25,000: